soul-traveller/rectarg/README.md

 and patch positions.
 It attempts to faitfully reproduce the geometry, colors, fiducials, and text labels as defined by the .cht and .cie files.

+Note!
+For the LaserSoft ISO 12641-2 reflective chart, the ISO12641_2_1.cht file that supplied by ArgyllCMS (available after installation) is used.
+And, LaserSoft does not supply a .cie type file, but is created using the supplied reference .CxF file downloaded from the Silverfast website, and the ArgyllCMS command cxf2ti3 Rnnnnnn.cxf Rnnnnnn

 --------------------------------------------------------------------------------
 KEY FEATURES
 --------------------------------------------------------------------------------